 One of the most important factors in localization is having the impact of your source language’s imagery and text carry over into the target language.
 All imagery must take into account cultural values of the target audiences.
 Multiple factors come into play in localization from color use to even the positioning of the text.
 In the west, we read in an F-Shaped pattern as text is written left to right.
 This is not true in Arabic speaking countries as the text is read right to left.
 In Latin American countries, ads will place a greater emphasis on families, where as in the US, ads will tend to focus more on the product itself.
 Text can be further optimized before localization by avoiding things such as unambiguous language, idioms or mnemonic devices.
 As more scenarios emerge it becomes even more evident the plethora of variables that need to be taken into account for content creation strategy on a global scale to bare fruit.

 Bringing It All Together

 So here is the rundown of the key components that will assist your organization in realizing its ambitions on a global scale.
 First, through your online presence data, determine your target markets.
 With the audience defined, a content strategy can be developed.
 In turn the content can be created with the audience and personas now defined.
 So follows the localization of your website, mobile apps and all assets that encompass your entity’s online presence.
 Finally, solidifying the support infrastructure in place to back up all of the assets such as multilingual customer support via chat or over the phone for the native areas as well.
 With so many factors at play and various regions to consider it’s easy to see why your international strategy deserves significant focus, time and attention.
-With the right Language Service Provider at your side there are no barriers between your organization and the new regions to grow into.
+With the right Language Service Company at your side there are no barriers between your organization and the new regions to grow into.

 About Interpreters and Translators, Inc.